Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 The two main types of folliculitis are superficial and deep.
 The superficial type involves part of the follicle, and the deep type involves the entire follicle and is usually more severe.

-Hot tub folliculitis causes red, round, itchy bumps that may later develop into small pus-filled blisters.
-The rash is likely to be worse in areas where your swimsuit holds contaminated water against your skin.
+Hot tub folliculitis causes round, itchy bumps that may later develop into small pus-filled blisters.
+The rash is likely to be worse in areas where your swimsuit holds water against the skin.

-Razor bumps (pseudofolliculitis barbae) affects men with curly beards.
+Razor bumps affect people with curly beards.
+The condition is also called pseudofolliculitis barbae.
 It develops when shaved hairs curve back into the skin, leading to inflammation.

 - Regularly wearing clothing that traps heat and sweat, such as rubber gloves or high boots